-Escalator is open to unpublished, early careers writers of fiction based in the East of England (Bedfordshire, Cambridgeshire, Hertfordshire, Essex, Norfolk and Suffolk).
+Escalator is open to writers of fiction at the beginning of their careers, who are based in the East of England (Bedfordshire, Cambridgeshire, Hertfordshire, Essex, Norfolk and Suffolk).
 The region is made up of a diverse society of many voices, and supporting writers who are under-represented on UK bookshelves has become a core objective of the project.

-If you don’t fit these entry requirements, we kindly request that you take a look at our other opportunities and resources for writers, as Escalator is specifically for under-represented writers of fiction in the East of England.
+If you don’t fit these entry requirements, we kindly request that you take a look at our other opportunities and resources for writers, as Escalator is specifically for writers of fiction in the East of England.

 Throughout the Escalator programme, the winning writers will also:

-Applications that are incomplete and/or reach us after 10:00 BST on Monday 30 August cannot be considered.
+Applications that are incomplete and/or reach us after 10am on Monday 19 September 2022 cannot be considered.
 If you require the application form in a different format (e.g. audio, large print, etc.) please don’t hesitate to contact us before the deadline.